yandex-cloud/terraform-provider-yandex/website/docs/d/datasource_iam_role.html.markdown

     role = "admin"

     members = [
-      "userAccount:user_id_1",
+      "userAccount:user_id_1"
     ]
   }
 }
 ```

-This data source is used to define [IAM] roles to apply to other resources.
+This data source is used to define [IAM] roles in order to apply them to other resources.
 Currently, defining a role through a data source and referencing that role
 from another resource is the only way to apply an IAM role to a resource.